Wytamma/beastiary/docs/tutorial/remote-beastiary.md

-One of the main use cases of beastiary is accessing files on a remote server e.g. a HPC.
-Here we walk though the process of running beastiary on The University of Melbourne HPC Spartan (although these steps apply to any remote server).
+One of the main use cases of beastiary is accessing files on a remote server e.g. a high performance computer (HPC).
+Here we walk though the process of running beastiary on the University of Melbourne's HPC Spartan (although these steps apply to any remote server).
 This assumes beastiary is already installed on the remote server (e.g. `pip3 --user install beastiary`).

 ## SSH tunnel

 To connect to beastiary on the HPC we must first establish an SSH tunnel so that the port beastiary is running on can be forwarded to our local machine.
 We will accomplish this using the `-L` ssh flag.
 Connect to the HPC using your normal `ssh` command, but add `-L 5000:localhost:5000`.
-The `-L` flag tells ssh to forward request to port 5000 on your local machine to port 5000 on the HPC.
+The `-L` flag tells ssh to forward requests to port 5000 on your local machine to port 5000 on the HPC.

 <div class="termy">